Tips when struggling with grammar terms?

 Context

-This isn’t so different form any other domain that requires special terms and meanings to precisely discuss things in a short and direct way that is convenient for the initiated.
+This isn’t so different from any other domain that requires special terms and meanings to precisely discuss things in a short and direct way that is convenient for the initiated.
 Think of the way that lawyers, mechanics, musicians, etc., talk about their activities between one another.

 When it comes to language, what is distinct is that no one is born knowing what a noun, transitive verb or direct object is, but we all “know it” implicitly since we are able to use them correctly.
 No one would say something like this in English: